natnaelawel/docker-with-nodejs-express-app/dockerCommands.md

 in order to make sure the mongo container started first before the node application we will use the command depends on inside the docker compose under the node app

+we can start a specific container from the docker compose with a specific container name to start only node mongo
+* docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d mongo

+to start only the node app since it has depends on we have to clearly state to not start the linked container using --no-deps flag
+* docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --no-deps node-app